DigitalPublishingToolkit/CriticalMemeReader/md/17chapter16.md

 ...

-# On the Prospect of Overcoming Meme-Culture\
-or, The Last Meme in History\
+# On the Prospect of Overcoming Meme-Culture, or, The Last Meme in History

-\
-Åke Gafvelin\
+###Åke Gafvelin

 Meme culture, at its present stage, consists in an oscillation between two opposed tendencies.
 On one hand, it attempts to *rigidify* various